EleoXDA/EleoXDA/README.md

 - I started learning Bash and XML, whilst contributing to other developer's works.
 - Following that, I expanded my programming knowledge to Kotlin and Flutter (expecting to receive Associate Android developer certificate from Google soon).
-- I am also a certified FullStack developer (Le Wagon) - graduated from a full-time 9-week web development bootcamp learning Ruby, SQL, HTML, CSS, JS (and many others), with 2 Rails projects released at the end.
+- I am also a certified FullStack Web developer - graduated from a full-time 9-week web development bootcamp (Le Wagon) learning Ruby, SQL, HTML, CSS, JS (and many others) with 2 Rails projects (https://www.devwork.team and https://www.socialize.tech) released at the end.
 - My next stop is learning Swift for iOS development.
-- I’m looking to expand my collaborations on cross-platform and/or native development.
+- I’m looking to expand my collaborations on native and/or cross-platform development.

 ---